SheldonWu0327/LIFBench-2024/README.md

-# LIFBench: Evaluating the Instruction Following Performance and Stability of Large Language Models in Long-Context Scenarios
+# LIFBench: Evaluating the Instruction Following Performance and Stability of Large Language Models in Long-Context Scenarios (ACL 2025)

 This repo contains the official **PyTorch** code and evaluation results for LIFBench.